 Photo by http://benvandenbroecke.be/ Copyright, ISAPP 2019.

-The gut microbiome is the most studied microbiome associated with the human body, with the digestive tract containing the highest density of human-associated microorganisms.
-Bacteria in the gut are involved in digestion, harvesting energy from food, producing neurotransmitters, enzymes, and vitamins, and they participate in immune and metabolic functions.
+The gut microbiota is the most studied microbiota associated with the human body, with the digestive tract containing the highest density of human-associated microorganisms.
+Bacteria in the gut are involved in digestion; harvesting energy from food; producing neurotransmitters, enzymes, and vitamins; and furthermore, they participate in immune and metabolic functions and homeostasis.

-To date, researchers have been unable to define a ‘healthy gut microbiome’.
-For example, a normal community of gut microbes in a healthy person often includes both benign and opportunistic pathogenic strains of E. coli.
-A few associations have been established so far: for example, individuals from industrialized populations have gut microbiota compositions that are less diverse and are dominated by different species than those from rural, non-industrialized areas.
-Differences in gut microbiota composition have been demonstrated in people with various chronic diseases, compared to healthy controls, but in most cases causality has not been determined.
+To date, researchers have been unable to define a ‘healthy gut microbiota’ because the community of gut microbes in a healthy person can look many different ways.
+Differences in gut microbiota composition have been demonstrated in people with various chronic diseases, compared to healthy controls, but in most cases, causality has not been determined.

-Dietary changes may also modulate the gut microbiota in a matter of days; probiotics, prebiotics, fermented foods, and fiber are considered dietary means of influencing gut microbiota.
-Indeed, a prebiotic must by definition have a mechanism of action that involves their use by gut microorganisms.
+Dietary changes may also modulate the gut microbiota in a matter of days; probiotics, prebiotics, fermented foods, and fiber are dietary means of influencing the gut microbiota or its output.
+Indeed, prebiotics in particular must by definition have a mechanism of action that involves their use by gut microorganisms.